ashizZz/Defang/README.md

 ## Overview

-The Defang Extension is a browser extension designed to enhance your web browsing experience by automatically defanging (i.e., making safe to display or use) IP addresses and URLs that you encounter while browsing the web.
-It simplifies the process of safely interacting with potentially harmful or sensitive links.
+The Defang Extension enhances your web browsing by automatically defanging IP addresses and URLs, making interactions secure and enabling effortless inclusion of these links in reports or for sharing.

 ## Features